 With the UN having made the definition of the court's personal jurisdiction a political decision for the RGC, the government reportedly on 1 September 2000 asked the National Assembly to reconsider the draft law it had proposed back in December-January, with Sok An presenting the issue to the assembly's legislative committee.
-The committee then reviewed, made some amendments to and approved eight of the original draft's articles.390 This reportedly included altering the personal jurisdiction clauses of the law to say that it encompassed "senior leaders of DK and those who were most responsible for crimes and serious violations."391 This incorporated the wider of the two formulations on offer from the UN, employing a form of words derived from the Experts report and echoing phrasing repeatedly endorsed by the UN Commission on Human Rights and UN General Assembly.
+The committee then reviewed, made some amendments to and approved eight of the original draft's articles.395 This reportedly included altering the personal jurisdiction clauses of the law to say that it encompassed "senior leaders of DK and those who were most responsible for crimes and serious violations."
+This incorporated the wider of the two formulations on offer from the UN, employing a form of words derived from the Experts report and echoing phrasing repeatedly endorsed by the UN Commission on Human Rights and UN General Assembly.
 Aware of the outcome, the US expressed satisfaction in October that among those to be put on trial would be "top KR leaders," plus Duch.
-It stated that the top leaders in the frame included Nuon Chea, Mok, Ieng Sary and his wife (Ieng Thirith), Khieu Samphan and Kè Pork,392 once again reaffirming the now long-standing interpretation of phrases like "top leaders" as meaning members of the Standing and Central Committees, while adding a DK government minister (Ieng Thirith) to this definition, thus making it congruent with Hun Sen's original list of eight.
-Hun Sen also commented, publicly affirming that not only figures like Mok and Duch, but also like Nuon Chea, Khieu Sampan and Kè Pork would be tried.393 He also reminded everyone that it was important to distinguish between those members of the Khmer Rouge who committed genocide and those who helped to overthrow the genocidal regime: "The ones who committed crimes, genocide, and cooperated with crimes and genocide should be punished, not the ones that overthrew the genocide."
-He specified he meant that any additional suspects beyond the top leaders must not include anyone who - like Chea Sim, Heng Samrin and himself - could be credited with having "helped to overthrow the genocide" after defecting from the CPK.394

-By the beginning of December 2000, the National Assembly's Legislative Committee finished its review of the draft law, passing it on to the whole assembly with the personal jurisdiction language including the senior leaders and most responsible formulation intact.395 Discussion and debate began on 29 December.396 The bill passed on 2 January 2001, again with this language,397 such that the relevant Articles 1 and 2 stipulated that the court would, according to the government translation, "bring to trial senior leaders of Democratic Kampuchea and those who were most responsible for the crimes and serious violations of Cambodian laws related to crimes, international humanitarian law and custom, and international conventions recognized by Cambodia, that were committed during the period from 17 April 1975 to 6 January 1979."398 This text was conveyed to the UN, which "carefully studied" it and about which it raised a number of concerns.
-However, none of these related to the court's personal jurisdiction, clearly indicating the UN was now fully happy with its formulation.399 The language was retained in the version of the law adopted by the National Assembly in January 2001 and promulgated once also adopted by the Senate and agreed by the Constitutional Council.400 It was repeated in the 6 June 2003 RGC-UN agreement on the establishment of a court401 and again retained in an amended version of the tribunal law adopted via the same process as the original and promulgated in October 2004.402 It was similarly incorporated into UN body resolutions, such as that of the General Assembly in May 2003.403
+It stated that the top leaders in the frame included Nuon Chea, Mok, Ieng Sary and his wife (Ieng Thirith), Khieu Samphan and Kè Pork, 397 once again reaffirming the now long-standing interpretation of phrases like "top leaders" as meaning members of the Standing and Central Committees, while adding a DK government minister (Ieng Thirith) to this definition, thus making it congruent with Hun Sen's original list of eight.
+Hun Sen also commented, publicly affirming that not only figures like Mok and Duch, but also like Nuon Chea, Khieu Sampan and Kè Pork would be tried.
+398 He also reminded everyone that it was important to distinguish between those members of the Khmer Rouge who committed genocide and those who helped to overthrow the genocidal regime: "The ones who committed crimes, genocide, and cooperated with crimes and genocide should be punished, not the ones that overthrew the genocide."
+He specified he meant that any additional suspects beyond the top leaders must not include anyone who - like Chea Sim, Heng Samrin and himself - could be credited with having "helped to overthrow the genocide" after defecting from the CPK.
+399 intact.
+Discussion and debate began on 29 December.
+The bill passed on 2 January 2001, again with this language, such that the relevant Articles 1 and 2 stipulated that the court would, according to the government translation, bring to trial senior leaders of Democratic Kampuchea and those who were most responsible for the crimes and serious violations of Cambodian laws related to crimes, international humanitarian law and custom, and international conventions recognized by Cambodia, that were committed during the period from 17 April 1975 to 6 January 1979.
+This text was conveyed to the UN, which carefully studied it and about which it raised a number of concerns.
+However, none of these related to the court's personal jurisdiction, clearly indicating the UN was now fully happy with its formulation.
+The language was retained in the version of the law adopted by the National Assembly in January 2001 and promulgated once also adopted by the Senate and agreed by the Constitutional Council.
+It was repeated in the 6 June 2003 RGC-UN agreement on the establishment of a court again retained in an amended version of the tribunal law adopted via the same process as the original and promulgated in October 2004.
+It was similarly incorporated into UN body resolutions, such as that of the General Assembly in May 2003.